JustusAdam/language-haskell/README.md

 ## Roadmap

 - More common haskell snippets

-- Support for literate haskell (currently broken and disabled)
+## Contributors

+Thanks to @Miguel-Fontes for enabling support for literate Haskell.